mqtt2go/mqtt2go.github.io/mqtt2go-objects.md

 ## MQTT Commands
 <p align="justify">
 The MQTT Commands described in this section are device specific and therefore they are arranged in tables for better understanding.
-The structure of the command is again compliant to the general structure from  2.1.2.
+The structure of the command is again compliant to the general structure from  <a href="./mqtt2go-commands#mqtt_commands">MQTT Commands</a>.
 </p>

 ### Description of command types